Himanshi-07/Pinch-Of-Flavours/README.md

 # Pinch-Of-Flavours
-Restaurant Website as part of Web Development Project
+Restaurant Website as a part of Web Development Project.